Saifee Villa: Ownership from the Soysa Family to the Adamjee Lukmanjee Family

 According to 'Colombo Heritage' as time ran on De Soysa ran into financial difficulties and various properties were sold off, the house was mortgaged, and later foreclosed.
 It was then bought in and around 1923 by the Dawoodi Bohra "Adamjee Lukmanjee" family, and has remained in their ownership to date under the name "Saifee Villa".

 During World War II, the Royal Air Force was temporarily shifted to the Colombo Racecourse Airstrip.
 Lakshmigiri is located adjoining the airstrip, therefore it was transformed into one of the RAF headquarters in Colombo.
 Unfortunately, it was during this time that many ornaments, antiques, chandeliers & valuable furniture was ransacked by these British troops prior to their exodus from Sri Lanka.

 In 1972 under the Land Reform act, a large portion of the land surrounding Lakshmigiri was seized, and the tenants were given ownership rights.
 What remains today is a portion of the land that once was.

 Transformation from "Lakshmigiri" to Saifee Villa

-The Adamjee Lukmanjee Family are members of the Muslim Dawoodi Bohra community.
-They were honoured to house the Head of the Community; Syenda Taher Saifuddin on all of his five visits to Sri Lanka.
-Lakshmigiri housed the Syedna and his royal family.
+The Adamjee Lukmanjee family are members of the Muslim Dawoodi Bohra community.
+They were honoured to house the head of the community, Syenda Taher Saifuddin, on all five of his visits to Sri Lanka at Lakshmigiri.
 It was considered a center for the community in Sri Lanka, as it was the venue for numerous religious and cultural gatherings.

 On 19 June 1979, after the death of Syenda Taher Saifuddin, his heir Syedna Mohammed Burhanuddin, in the memory of his fathers' visits, changed the name from "Lakshmigiri" to "Saifee Villa" (where the word "Saifee" is derived from the name Saifuddin).
 The crown of the gates of Lakshmigiri adorns an "S" that once stood for "Soysa" family, after the name-change to "Saifee Villa", the "S" is still appropriate.